 Key lime pie is all about the juice.
 Spanish explorers introduced small Mexican limes to Florida, and by the early 1900s, the limes were being cultivated commercially in the Florida Keys as key limes.
 The pie dates from that era, when key lime plantations were flourishing.
 It was probably a local favorite, but the person who gets credit for the recipe is a woman known to history only as Aunt Sally, a cook in the household of William Curry, Key West’s first self-made millionaire.
 Aunt Sally worked for the Curry family in the late 1890s, and this time period is often given as the date of her “invention.”

-The three essential ingredients in a key lime pie are key lime juice, sweetened condensed milk and a graham cracker crust.
+The three essential parts to a key lime pie are key lime juice, sweetened condensed milk and a graham cracker crust.
 Graham crackers had been around since the late 1820s, and canned sweetened condensed milk (patented in 1856 by Gail Borden) was popular in the Florida Keys because it did not need refrigeration.
 Key limes were, of course, readily available.

 For today’s cook, though, these limes—now imported from Mexico and Central America—can be harder to come by.
 Luckily, other tart fruit juices can produce equally delicious results (hint: combine regular lime juice with lemon juice).
 So in addition to our classic key lime pie recipe, we’ve provided you with several tasty twists on the traditional.